-How could he hope to maintain in his status, prestige, and power as a government secretary?
+How could he hope to maintain his status, prestige, and power as a government secretary?

 Ainslinger needed a new boogieman.

-The man who in 1930 called worry about cannabis an “absurd fallacy” was now whipping the country up into a frenzy.
+The same man who had only several years before called the growing “marihuana” panic an “absurd fallacy” was now whipping the country up into a frenzy.

 Schlock flimmakers like Dwain Esper saw an opportunity in the moral outrage and produced exploitation films like Marihuana in 1936.